Andy Moore (rugby union, born 1974)

-Andrew 'Andy' P Moore is a former Wales international rugby union player.
+Andrew Paul Moore is a former Wales international rugby union player.
 A lock forward, he played his club rugby for Swansea RFC, Bridgend RFC and Cardiff Blues and was in the Wales squad for the 1995 Rugby World Cup.
 Moore captained Wales on two occasions in 2001, winning both matches.

 Playing career

 Moore played football as a goalkeeper and was capped at Under 18 level at football after 3 years with Crewe Alexander FC Youth Centre of Excellence and trails at Manchester United.
 He switched to rugby and gained caps at Under 18, Youth, Under 19, Under 21, Wales A and was capped at the age of 21 for Wales against South Africa in 1995 in Johannesburg.

 Moore signed professional contracts with Swansea RFC and the WRU in 1995, winning 4 league title and 2 National Cups with Swansea.
 In 2002 he moved to Bridgend RFC winning the league title before moving to the Cardiff Blues in 2003 captaining the side several times.
 His career was cut short at the age of 30 with a neck injury while at the Cardiff Blues in 2004.